Code of Business Conduct and Ethics

 Related party transactions shall be disclosed, reviewed and approved in accordance with the policy consistent with the principles of transparency and fairness.

-The policy also defines related party as a person or entity that is related to the entity that is preparing its financial statements, also referred to as the reporting entity.
+The policy covers RPTs between the Corporation and a Related Party or between a subsidiary or an affiliate of the Corporation and a Related Partry if the subsidiary or affiliate has not adopted its own RPT policy.
+It also defines related party as a person or entity that is related to the entity that is preparing its financial statements, also referred to as the reporting entity.

 - A person or a close member of that person’s family is related to a reporting entity if that person has control or joint control over the reporting entity; has significant influence over the reporting entity; or is a member of the key management personnel of the reporting entity or of a parent of the reporting entity.